 We calculate the NFF for an individual building based on the building’s area, construction, occupancy, and exposure.
 To get full credit, the water supply must be able to deliver water at 20 psi residual pressure and at the specified rate of flow for a specified period of time.
 NFFs for individual buildings range from a minimum of 500 gpm to a maximum of 12,000 gpm.
 For more information, see the Guide for Determination of Needed Fire Flow.

 For purposes of calculating your community’s PPC, ISO does not normally consider the NFF at certain high-demand properties.
 Those properties include buildings with an NFF in excess of 3,500 gpm.

-ISO individually grades the protection of buildings with an NFF in excess of 3,500 gpm, and their PPC can differ from that of the community or district that provides their fire protection.
+We individually grades the protection of buildings with an NFF in excess of 3,500 gpm, and their PPC can differ from that of the community or district that provides their fire protection.

-ISO analyzes three primary factors in the evaluation of the water supply at each representative site in your community:
+We analyze three primary factors in the evaluation of the water supply at each representative site in your community:

 - capacity of the supply works

 - capacity of the water mains or distribution system